(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 A real mosque, according to Ahmed, is not available to Muslims in Greece, despite the fact that several in the basement assembly have been in the country most of their lives, and despite Europe being home to Muslims for many centuries.
 Several members of the faith community can also report threats and violence from neo-Nazis, living in constant fear.

-“I could feel my own uneasiness over the anger and desperation that pervaded the assembly and that indicated a lurking threat.
+“I could feel my own uneasiness over the anger and desperation that permeated the congregation and suggested a lurking threat.
 These men had nothing to lose […].
 This was, I felt, Europe's ticking bomb. "